Klopp singles out the only 'good news' in heavy Liverpool defeat | Goal.com

 After seeing Alisson ruled out with injury in the build-up to the game, the Reds coach was relieved that no other players picked up injuries at Villa Park.

-Alisson is now set to miss up to six weeks through injury with Adrian failing to impress between the sticks against Dean Smith's side.
+Alisson is now set to miss up to six weeks through injury with Adrian failing to impress between the sticks in his absence against Dean Smith's side.

-Klopp didn't shy away from the poor showing from his team on Sunday but still managed to find some good news in defeat.
+Klopp didn't shy away from the poor showing from his team on Sunday but still managed to find a positive take away from the defeat.

 "The only good news actually is nobody was injured after the game," Klopp said post-match.